marmelab/coPostgresQuery/README.md

 })(rows)
 ```

-Creates a query to update a batch entity creating those that does not already exists.
+Creates a query to update a batch row creating those that does not already exists.

 #### Configuration